stdombek/docs/content/en/docs/Lists/_index.md

 The Lists app provides actionable lists in FOLIO at the point of need.
 Some use cases include:

-* Create a custom list when a report isn’t available in FOLIO;
+- Create a custom list when a report isn’t available in FOLIO;
-* Create lists of records across apps and record types;
+- Create lists of records across apps and record types;
-* Enable actions and workflows on a list of records;
+- Enable actions and workflows on a list of records;
-* Access a set of pre-generated (canned) lists.
+- Access a set of pre-generated (canned) lists.
+- Perform a cross-tenant query in ECS-enabled tenants.
+See [Cross-tenant queries: Definitions, Functionality, Limitations](https://docs.google.com/presentation/d/13LzVYXMvx8eWvRDcqHk5hXTLP-tGJIGL/edit#slide=id.p5) for more information about **Cross-tenant queries**.

 Functionality of the Lists app includes: